World Day for Migrants and Refugees: How Migration Shapes an Artist’s Journey – Kulay Labitigan

 The sadness and grief I felt were overwhelming and I decided I needed to use the opportunity to make my graduation film about this.
 To make a film about anything else felt like an act of inhumanity.
 How could I not acknowledge what was happening in the world?

-Screen Shot 2023 09 25 At 11.46.34 Pm - Nerd Blog - Film 'The Law Of The Sea': Advocating For Asylum Seekers And Global Compassion
+Screen Shot 2023 09 25 at 11.46.34 PM - NERD Blog - Film 'The Law of The Sea': Advocating for Asylum Seekers and Global Compassion

 The team went to Lesvos, one of the Greek islands to receive thousands of migrants crossing the Aegean Sea,and interviewed many people involved in the migrant crisis from volunteers to medics to fishermen.
 It took a lot of interviews before we found the angle of the documentary and it emerged while translating and transcribing the interviews.
 We realised that the perspective of the fisherman of Lesvos had been rescuing refugees while going about their usual schedules, and spoke of their unique and heroic experiences with the same level of nonchalance as describing their occupation.